-Associate degree programs in ultrasound technology can give students the practical training needed to work as ultrasound technologists, also known as sonographers, who use sound waves to obtain images of organs and soft tissue inside the body.
-Often found at community colleges, these 2-year programs typically include classroom, laboratory and clinical experiences and result in an Associate of Science or Associate of Applied Science.
-Students might learn about the technology of sonography, scanning procedures and interpretation of ultrasound images.
-Some schools offer generalized programs, while others ask students to choose a specialty, such as cardiac or vascular ultrasound.
+Associate's degree programs in ultrasound technology can give students the practical training needed to work as ultrasound technologists (also known as sonographers), who use sound waves to obtain images of organs and soft tissue inside the body.
+These 2-year programs are often found at community colleges.
+Some schools offer generalized programs, while others ask students to choose a specialty, such as cardiac sonography, vascular sonography, or obstetric sonography.

 - Abdominal sonography

 An associate's degree program in ultrasound technology is designed to prepare aspiring diagnostic medical sonographers to assist physicians in a variety of medical fields.
 Obstetrics is the most commonly-known area in which ultrasound technology is used, but ultrasound also helps physicians diagnose heart, abdominal, and vascular problems.

 The U.S. Bureau of Labor Statistics (BLS) expects employment for diagnostic medical sonographers to grow by 26% between 2014-2024, largely due to the healthcare demands of an aging population (www.bls.gov).
 The BLS also predicts that the biggest job growth will be in physicians' offices and at outpatient clinics.
 In May 2015, the BLS reported that the mean annual salary for a diagnostic medical sonographer was $70,880.